UCLA Policy 136 : Reporting Child Abuse and Neglect

 C. Child Abuse or Neglect Reporting Requirements

 When two or more UCLA Mandated Reporters jointly have a duty to report a matter, the Reporters may agree among themselves whereby one of them is selected to make the telephone report and a single written external report and (if required) internal report.
-The selected UCLA Mandated Reporter shall provide copies of the reports to the other UCLA Mandated Reporters.
+The selected UCLA Mandated Reporter will provide copies of the reports to the other UCLA Mandated Reporters.

 1. External Report

-A UCLA Mandated Reporter shall report Child Abuse or Neglect to designated agencies immediately via telephone and then file a written report with the same agency as soon as possible but within 36 hours, as provided in the following table.
+A UCLA Mandated Reporter will report Child Abuse or Neglect to designated agencies immediately via telephone and then file a written report with the same agency as soon as possible but within 36 hours, as provided in the following table.

 Failure to make the required external report may subject the UCLA Mandated Reporter to criminal penalties under CANRA.